jcl132/personality-prediction-from-text/README.md

 # Personality Prediction from Text

-This project aims to predict personality traits from a sample of text using various Machine Learning models.
+This project aims to predict Big 5 personality traits from a sample of text using various Machine Learning models.
 A Facebook webscraper is included to scrape statuses of your Facebook friends to create a personality prediction for each of them.
 A Web App, Personality Analyzer, was created to interface with the predictions to compare your personality to your friends directly.

 ![Alt Text](static/My_Network.gif)